What is employee engagement?

 - Discuss objectives for conducting the survey

-- Discuss best time to conduct survey
+- Discuss best time to conduct the survey and timeline for survey administration and delivery of results

-- Prepare survey instrument
+- Prepare survey instrument and translate it in languages needed

 - Pilot test survey and make adjustments, if necessary